 Fast-forward two decades and the race has grown from a handful of committed endurance junkies to an event that attracts a variety of participants: tourists wanting to explore Clean Green Scandinavia; weekend warriors escaping from urban centers in Stockholm, Trondheim, and Copenhagen; locals who enjoy the mountain lifestyle; and the world’s elite multisport looking to make a living on prize money.

 In the New Zealand multisport tradition, competitors celebrate at the finish line in the picturesque Scandinavian village with a cold beer.

-Race directors through the years at Åre Extreme Challenge
+Race directors and crew through the years at Åre Extreme Challenge

 2010 - 2016